Skip links

 May 15, 2021

-The Chinese mission Tianwen-1, manages to land the rover Zhurong on Mars.
-China thus becomes the second nation in the world, after the United States (first with Viking 1 and 2 in 1976), to succeed in making a controlled landing on the red planet, maintaining
+China’s Tianwen-1 mission (天问) successfully lands the Zhurong rover on Mars.
+China thus becomes the second nation in the world, after the United States (first with Viking 1 and 2 in 1976), to successfully make a controlled landing on the red planet, maintaining full mission

 May 10, 2021